 Seeking Legal Representation

-A Jones Act claim must be filed within three years of the date of your injury.
-You can file your claim in either state or federal court, but the assistance of an experienced attorney is recommended due to the complexity of this aspect of maritime law.
+A Jones Act claim must be filed within three years of the date of your injury, but it is important to talk with an experienced Maritime Attorney to make sure you have such a case to begin with.
+If you have a different type of negligence claim, your tie to file a lawsuit may be much shorter.
+You can file your Jones Act claim in either state or federal court, but the assistance of an experienced attorney is recommended due to the complexity of this aspect of maritime law.
 Call today to schedule a free, no-obligation consultation with Grady J. Flattmann, Attorneys at Law, LLC.